JayPat2003/Indian-GDP-Analysis/README.md

 ## Data Source

-We'd like to express our gratitude to the [Wikipedia](https://en.wikipedia.org/wiki/Economy_of_India) for providing the GDP dataset.
+I'd like to express our gratitude to the [Wikipedia](https://en.wikipedia.org/wiki/Economy_of_India) for providing the GDP dataset.
 This project would not have been possible without access to this valuable information.

 ## License